-Finally, the Board of Directors and staff, would like to express our most sincere gratitude to His Majesty Sultan Qaboos Bin Said for his wise leadership and generous support to the private sector.
+Finally, the Board of Directors and all staff of the Bank, would like to express our most sincere gratitude to His Majesty Sultan Qaboos Bin Said for his wise leadership and generous support to the private sector.

 Eng.
 Abdul Hafidh Salim Rajab Al-Aujaili Chairman